Uterine microbiome

-The uterine microbiome is the commensal, nonpathogenic, bacteria, viruses, yeasts/fungi present in a healthy uterus, amniotic fluid and endometrium and the specific environment which they inhabit.
-It has been only recently confirmed that the uterus and its tissues are not sterile.
-Due to improved 16S rRNA gene sequencing techniques, detection of bacteria that are present in low numbers is possible.
+The uterine microbiome refers to the community of commensal, nonpathogenic microorganisms—including bacteria, viruses, and yeasts/fungi—present in a healthy uterus, as well as in the amniotic fluid and endometrium.
+These microorganisms coexist in a specific environment within the uterus, playing a vital role in maintaining reproductive health.
+In the past, the uterus was believed to be a sterile environment, free of any microbial life.
+Recent advancements in microbiological research, particularly the improvement of 16S rRNA gene sequencing techniques, have challenged this long-held belief.
+These advanced techniques have made it possible to detect bacteria and other microorganisms present in very low numbers.
 Using this procedure that allows the detection of bacteria that cannot be cultured outside the body, studies of microbiota present in the uterus are expected to increase.